Community of Grace Family,

 circumstances, Community of Grace (COG) has made the following decisions and recommendations:

-We have paused holding service face to face for now and hope to resume soon.
-We are asking all visitors to wear face masks while inside our facilities and social distance at all times while on church property.
+If you are attending in-person services, we are asking all visitors to wear face masks while inside our facilities and social distance at all times while on church property.
+Our Sunday in-person services are at 10:00am.

 You can also access this service in our sermons section on our website (COG media link).